Majdi1994/BuildingNet_1/README.md

 The adopted scenario studies the case of 10 installed sensors on 10 floors (So, each sensor will be responsible of detecting the damage on each floor seperately).

 Two folders are included in this repository, the first is 'models' folder and the second is 'data'. 'models' folder contains all the main functions that we need to call in the model_trainer model file.

+BuildingNet_1 is for the case of 10 sensors and 11 classes.